 CFAP is fully funded by Real Jobs Rhode Island.

-The application for the June 2023 Commercial Fishing Apprenticeship Program is now open.
-Application period is open until May 1st, 2023.
-Access the application below.
+The application for the June 2023 Commercial Fishing Apprenticeship Program is now closed.
+The application period closed May 1st, 2023.

 CFCRI Apprenticeship Video by Working Nation